mengziheng/Gpu-SubgraphIsomorphism/README.md

 If you want to test the results on different numbers of GPUs, you can execute
     `python scalability.py`
 in scalability folder, you can change the contents of scalability.py to modify the pattern and numbers of GPUs to be tested and the path to the output file.
-You can also change the contents of graph_dataset.txt to modify the graphs to be tested.
+You can also change the contents of graph_dataset.txt to modify the graphs to be tested

 ## Contact
 Please send me a email if you have any questions: zhmeng.cn@gmail.com or wzbwangzhibin@gmail.com